Fiber: Your Biggest Health Mistake, Pt 2 (3:42)

-Colonic irrigation, hydrotherapy or colonics refer to the practice of placing a tube into the rectum; this tube is attached to special equipment through which large amounts of water, sometimes mixed with herbs or other substances, are introduced into the colon (large intestine) for the purpose of removing waste matter.
+Colonic irrigation, hydrotherapy or colonics refer to the practice of placing a tube into the rectum that is attached to special equipment through which large amounts of water, sometimes mixed with herbs or other substances, are introduced into the colon (large intestine) for the purpose of removing waste matter.

 The main argument in favor of colonics is the concept of "autointoxication," which has been around since the ancient Egyptians.
 The belief is that stagnation of feces in the colon causes toxins to be absorbed through the colon lining into the bloodstream, ultimately poisoning the body.
 Other pro-colonic theories include the idea that hardened feces that accumulates along the lining of the colon can lead to the overgrowth of harmful bacteria and interfere with the absorption of water and nutrients.

-These days, many people have colonics for weight loss and for the feeling of lightness that comes from having an empty colon or as part of a detoxification regimen.
+These days, many people use colon hydrotherapy for weight loss and for the feeling of lightness that comes from having an empty colon or as part of a detoxification regimen.

 Anatomically, most nutrients and other important substances are absorbed upstream in the small intestine with the main function of the colon being to absorb water and transport stool out of the body, so there is little worry about malabsorption of nutrients in the colon.
 The downside of colonics includes the possibility of complications, such as infection from improperly cleaned equipment, dehydration, cramps and pain during the procedure, disruption of the colon's unique and delicate bacterial environment, electrolyte imbalances, rare cases of heart failure from over-absorption of water, and even fatal perforation of the colon.

-The colon doesn't need any help in eliminating waste matter when we are doing what we are supposed to be doing: Eating a high-fiber diet rich in fruits and vegetables; avoiding too much processed food, animal protein and sugar; drinking lots of water; and getting lots of vigorous exercise.
+Despite hopes for colonic weight loss, the colon doesn't actually need any help in eliminating waste matter when we are doing what we are supposed to be doing: eating a high-fiber diet rich in fruits and vegetables; avoiding too much processed food, animal protein and sugar; drinking lots of water; and getting lots of vigorous exercise.
 Things start to go awry when we deviate too much from the plan.

 I personally believe in not interfering too much with Mother Nature and therefore recommend trying to make those crucial lifestyle adjustments rather than more invasive measures.
 For those who are wedded to the idea of a more drastic clean out, a seasonal one- or two-day juice fast coupled with a fiber supplement can give you pretty similar results.